MetaFFI/metaffi.github.io/README.md

 * Note: Due to a [bug](https://github.com/golang/go/issues/58542) in Go, using Go &rarr; OpenJDK in **Windows**, causes the process to crash.
 Fix is expected in Go1.23.
 In the meantime, MetaFFI install provides a temporary patch to fix the issue.

 * Lack of support is not due to system limitations, but time.
-If you like the project, consider to contribute 😊
+If you like the project, consider to contribute [add a new language support](add-language-plugin) 😊

 ## Supported Operating Systems (for now)